gcalderone/GModelFit.jl/docs/src/customcomp.md

 Optionally, the user may choose to extend also the following functions:
 - [`GModelFit.dependencies`](@ref): to specify the list of the component dependencies.
 If not defined, the fallback method returns `Symbol[]`;
 - [`GModelFit.prepare!`](@ref): to pre-compute quantities depending on the evaluation domain.
 If not defined, the fallback method does nothing;
-- [`GModelFit.result_length`](@ref): to specify the length of the output vector.
-This is used to pre-allocate the evaluation buffer.
-If not defined, the fallback method returns the length of the domain.